carlosperate/Docs/docs/03_Advanced_Setup/00_Create_A_Bootable_MicroSD_Card_From_Preinstalled_Binaries.md

 ## Overview

-The following paragraphs will guide to in the creation of a bootable micro SD card for UDOO board, starting from precompiled binaries.
+The following paragraphs will guide you in the creation of a bootable MicroSD card for the UDOO board, starting from precompiled binaries.
 This method offers more flexibility and customization opportunities for the average users.

-If you don’t feel confident about using binaries you should use the image file method to create your Micro SD card.
+If you don’t feel confident about using binaries you should use the image file method to create your MicroSD card.

 Note: The following step by step guide is referred to a Linux System.

 ## Step by Step Guide

-###Download the binaries
+### Download the binaries

 A bootable SD card has 4 different elements: